Tournaments, 4-uniform hypergraphs, and an exact extremal result: Introduction

-\begin{theorem} For each prime power $q \equiv 3 \pmod 4$ there exists a $3-(q+1,4,\frac{q+1}{4})$ design denoted $\calH_q$ on $q+1$ vertices with the following properties: \begin{itemize} \item[(a)] any set of $5$ vertices spans 0 or 2 edges; \item[(b)] $\calH_q$ has $\frac{q+1}{16}\binom{q+1}{3}$ hyperedges; and \item[(c)] $\calH_q$ is $3$-transitive with a subgroup of its automorphism group isomorphic to $PGL(2,q)$. \end{itemize} \end{theorem}
+\begin{theorem} For each prime power $q \equiv 3 \pmod 4$ there exists a $3-(q+1,4,\frac{q+1}{4})$ design denoted $\calH_q$ on $q+1$ vertices with the following properties: \begin{itemize} \item[(a)] any set of $5$ vertices spans 0 or 2 edges; \item[(b)] $\calH_q$ has $\frac{q+1}{16}\binom{q+1}{3}$ hyperedges; and \item[(c)] $\calH_q$ is $3$-transitive with a subgroup of its automorphism group isomorphic to $\PGL(2,q)$. \end{itemize} \end{theorem}

 A straightforward modification of the proof of an upper bound on Tur\'{a}n numbers due to de Caen \cite{dC83} shows that any $4$-uniform hypergraph on $n$ vertices in which every $5$ vertices span either $0$ or $2$ hyperedges has at most $\frac{n}{16}\binom{n}{3}$ hyperedges (see Section \ref{sec:ub}).
 Furthermore, any such hypergraph attaining the maximum number of hyperedges is a $3$-design.
-Designs arising from the both the groups $PGL(2, q)$ and $PSL(2, q)$ have been examined in a number of previous works, including papers by Cusack, Graham, and Kreher \cite{CGK95}, by Cameron, Omidi, and Tayfeh-Rezaie \cite{COT-R06}, and by Cameron, Maimani, Omidi, and Tayfeh-Rezaie \cite{CMOT-R06}.
+Designs arising from both the groups $\PGL(2, q)$ and $\PSL(2, q)$ (the subgroup of $\PGL(2,q)$ consisting of classes of matrices with determinant 1) have been examined in a number of previous works, including papers by Cusack, Graham, and Kreher \cite{CGK95}, by Cameron, Omidi, and Tayfeh-Rezaie \cite{COT-R06}, and by Cameron, Maimani, Omidi, and Tayfeh-Rezaie \cite{CMOT-R06}.
 To the best of our knowledge, the hypergraph in Theorem \ref{thm:main-const} has not been previously studied.

 The proofs of the upper bounds on the number of hyperedges in the class of hypergraphs of interest are given, for completeness, in Section \ref{sec:ub}.
-This shows that the hypergraphs constructed in Theorem \ref{thm:main-const} are maximum.
+This shows that the hypergraphs constructed in Theorem \ref{thm:main-const} are extremal.
 Furthermore, the same upper bound on the number of hyperedges applies for hypergraphs in which every set of $5$ vertices contains \emph{at most} $2$ hyperedges.
 Thus, the upper bound, together with Theorem \ref{thm:main-const} imply the following result on Tur\'{a}n numbers for the $4$-uniform hypergraph on $5$ vertices with $3$ hyperedges, which is unique up to isomorphism.

 \begin{corollary} For any prime power $q \equiv 3\pmod{4}$,

 \end{corollary}